DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03h-pod-container-probe-config.markdown

 If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
 The default for `periodSeconds` is `10s`.
 You should then set its `failureThreshold` high enough to allow the container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.

+## Configure liveness command in a Pod

+Description here!

+## Configure TCP liveness in a Pod

+Description here!

+## Configure liveness HTTP in a Pod

+Description here!

-## Configure liveness probe in a Pod
+## Configure grpc liveness in a Pod

+Description here!

+## Use a named port

+Description here!

+## Protect slow starting container with startup probe

+Description here!

+## Configure readiness probes

+Description here!

+## Motivation for using Container Probe